khaiquayle/khaiquayle/README.md

 ## Welcome to My GitHub Profile! 👋
 ## About Me:
 - ⚡ I am a Computer Science student at the Georgia Institute of Technology, minoring in Japanese
-- 🔭 I’m currently working on creating a To Do List full stack app
+- 🔭 I’m currently working on creating a Subreddit bot with LLM integration
 - 🖥️ My favorite language is Python, but I am familiar with JavaScript, Java, C, SQL...
 - 🎾 My hobbies include tennis, weightlifting, volleyball and golf
 - 📫 How to reach me: khaiquayle6@gmail.com